Written by Tautvydas Korkuzas, the Head of Customer Success.

 In the end, you’ll know exactly why all businesses, regardless of their size, should build their products and services in a customer-centric way.

-So, no matter if you’re a customer support professional and want to take a peek at how others work, or if you’re a product owner and want to know what the secret sauce to creating a standout product is, I hope you’ll find this article interesting.
+So, no matter if you’re an aspiring customer support professional and want to take a peek at how others work, or if you’re a product owner and want to know what the secret sauce to creating a standout product is, I hope you’ll find this article interesting.

 Our ‘bread and butter’ metrics